 Co-mentoring is in while working solo is out!
 Gone were the days where employees are left to fend for themselves when a task or a project is assigned to them.

-Taken from the Business Dictionary, co-mentoring is when employees are trained with a senior or more experienced individual (the mentor) is assigned to act as an advisor or counsellor.
+Taken from the Business Dictionary, co-mentoring is when employees are trained with a senior or more experienced individual is assigned to act as a mentor for employees.
 The mentor is responsible for providing support to, and feedback on, the individual in his or her charge.

 Co-mentoring is one of the workplace trends that could help boost employee engagement as new employees can progress faster instead of being left behind.